wooorm/svg-element-attributes/readme.md

 ## API

-This package exports the identifier `svgElementAttributes`.
+This package exports the identifier [`svgElementAttributes`][api-svg-element-attributes].
 There is no default export.

+It exports no [TypeScript][] types.

 ### `svgElementAttributes`

-Map of lowercase SVG elements to allowed attributes (`Record<string, Array<string>>`).
+Map of SVG elements to allowed attributes (`Record<string, Array<string>>`).

-## Types

-This package is fully typed with [TypeScript][].
-It exports no additional types.

 ## Compatibility

-This package is at least compatible with all maintained versions of Node.js.
+This projects is compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+ and 16.0+.
-It also works in Deno and modern browsers.
+When we cut a new major release, we drop support for unmaintained versions of Node.
+This means we try to keep the current release line, `svg-element-attributes@2`, compatible with Node.js 12.

 ## Security